hexus/phaser-slopes/README.md

 }
 ```

-Any Tilemap Layers you create within the Scene will automatically collide smoothly with other physics bodies.
+Any MatterJS Tilemap Layers you create within the Scene will automatically collide smoothly with other physics bodies.